Sustainable Airport Master Plan (SAMP)

 • Identification of ways to avoid, minimize, or mitigate impacts

 The SAMP NTP environmental review includes 31 proposed projects, which is being conducted to comply with the National Environmental Policy Act (NEPA) and State Environmental Policy Act (SEPA).
+The FAA is the lead agency for NEPA, and we follow their guidance under FAA Order 1050.1F.

 Steps in the NEPA Environmental Review Process